Lochnivar/ashverse/books/book-01-the-match/README.md

 7. **Resolution:** The new status quo is established, but tensions and problems are clearly visible for the future

 ## Subplots
-- The Fairfax and Meade families' reactions to the new reality and their roles going forward
+- The Fairfax and Haskell families' reactions to the new reality and their roles going forward
 - The economic struggles of the independent Confederacy
 - Early Native American consolidation efforts
 - California's quiet preparations for secession